briarsweetbriar/flexible_feeds/README.md

 Scenario: We want our User model to have a public activity feed, similar to the one on GitHub.

-First, add `acts_as_feedable` to the User model that'll contain the feed.
-By default, `acts_as_feedable` will create a `has_one` relationship with its feed.
+First, add `flexible_feeds` to the User model that'll contain the feed.
+By default, `flexible_feeds` will create a `has_one` relationship with its feed.
 This feed will be created automatically for the User in an `after_create` callback.
 You can then access the feed with a command like `@user.feed`

 If you want the User to have multiple feeds, you can do so with:

-    acts_as_feedable has_many: true
+    flexible_feeds has_many: true

 Note that FlexibleFeeds will not automatically create a feed in this case.
 You must manually create all of them on your own, like so: